Tucson Southwest, USA Travel Guide

 Referred to as the "White Dove of the Desert," this historic Spanish Catholic mission dates back to 1692.
 It has stunning 18th-century architecture.

-Best photographed in the dawn light.
+Best photographed in the the light in the morning.
 Arrive early to avoid crowds.
 Respect ongoing church services.

 This is an unique fusion: a 98-acre zoo, botanical garden, art museum, natural history museum, and aquarium, all focused on the Sonoran Desert.

-Arrive at opening, particularly in hotter months, to see animals more energetic.
-Wear comfortable shoes and stay hydrated.
+Arrive at opening, particularly in hotter months, to see animals more active.
+Wear comfortable shoes plus stay hydrated.

 Tucson's high season is from November to April.
 Attractions are with more people and accommodation prices are higher.
 Summer (June-September) sees lower prices due to extreme heat.